How many academic references are required?

 An academic reference should be provided by a tutor who has taught you on your current or most recent degree and who can provide an informed view of your academic ability and suitability for your chosen programme of study.

-The University will accept professional references if you have been out of higher education for over two years and these must be submitted by your current or most recent line manager.
+Some departments at the University will also accept professional references in lieu of an academic reference.
+These must be submitted by your current or most recent line manager.
 If you are unsure about the suitability of your referee please contact your department directly.

 Please note that personal references, such as those from family and friends, are not acceptable.

 Your referee should refer to you by your official name (used in your application and documents).

 Your referee should comment on your academic suitability for the proposed programme of study here at Warwick, and to provide any other information they consider to be relevant to your application.
 If they have knowledge of your recent study, it would be helpful if they could indicate the standard attained.